Git Rebase: When and How to Rebase Branches

 Best Practices for Rebase

-Rebasing is powerful, but following best practices ensures safe and effective usage.
+Rebasing is a powerful tool, but following best practices ensures safe and effective usage.
+These guidelines help you avoid common pitfalls and maintain a stable workflow.

 These practices align with maintaining a stable workflow described in real-world Git workflow.

-Misusing rebase can lead to confusion and broken history.
-Understanding common mistakes helps prevent issues.
+Misusing rebase can lead to confusion, lost work, and broken history.
+Understanding common mistakes helps you avoid issues before they affect your team.

 Avoid these issues to maintain consistency as discussed in common Git mistakes.